© Paul Cooijmans

 This is a generic answer to questions that regularly reach me and can be summed up as: "Why is not Mr X. or Mrs Y. a member of your Giga (or Grail) Society?
 It is well known he/she has an I.Q. of (whatever astronomical number)".

 The truth is there are people, well known in and sometimes outside high-I.Q. circles, who have based their reputation on certain high test scores they claim.
-They use those scores for publicity, mention them in interviews, have them listed in biographical reference works, put themselves on self-published lists of "highest I.Q. scores" with their own score on top as the god-king with the world's highest I.Q., and so on.
+They use those scores for publicity, mention them in interviews, have them listed in biographical reference works, put themselves on self-published lists of "highest I.Q. scores" with their own score on top as the god-king with the world's highest I.Q., put themselves on the member lists of self-founded societies with pass levels way beyond their own level of ability, and so on.
 The scores help them to become and stay famous, sell books, and make money.

 But not all that people claim in public, no matter how convincingly, is true.
 Astronomical scores may be self-assumed; that is, the person says in a very convincing way, "I have this I.Q.", and "proves" it with forged or deliberately misinterpreted evidence.
 Such scores may be the result of fraud, for instance retesting under a false name, lying about one's score, or norming or renorming the test in question oneself after having taken it.
 They may have been fraudulently assigned or preposterously extrapolated by a friendly psychometrician who is riding along on the publicity thus generated, or the score may have been achieved after having bought or been given correct answers to the test.
 They may even be scores on a (partly) self-designed test.
 Some actually use "off the charts" ceiling scores on easy mainstream tests as corroborating evidence, relying on the general public's ignorance of the fact that many in the high-I.Q. community have similarly maxed out those tests.